Servings: 2 / Prep Time: 15 minutes / Cook Time: 30 minutes

 - 1 tbsp. freshly squeezed Lemon Juice plus more to taste

-- freshly cracked Black Pepper & Kosher Salt to taste
+- freshly cracked Black Pepper to taste

 For the Salmon:

 - 6 oz.
-Salmon Filet
+Salmon Fillet

 - Kosher Salt & Freshly Cracked Black Pepper